SilM4r/MDNN/README.md

 - `RNN()`
 - `Conv()`
 - `MaxPool()`
-- WIP: Transformer Layer or Attention Layer
+- WIP: Transformer (Attention Layer)

 If necessary, you can also create your own specialized layer.
 It is enough to inherit one of the following abstract classes:
 - `Layer`